storacha/www/src/pages/docs/faq.md

 ## Are there client libraries other than Javascript?

 Yes!
-There is now a [client in Go](/docs/go-w3up).
-However, it is heavily under development and not yet fully featured.
+There is a [client in Go](/docs/go-w3up).
+However, it is heavily under development at the time of writing and not yet fully featured.
 Alternatively, you can use the CLI for many programmatic use cases.

 ## How can I edit a file or add files to a folder?